soniap21/JARVIS-Voice-Assistant/README.md

 in a web browser, It can give weather forecast, It can give desktop reminders of your choice.
 It can have some basic conversation.

+Voice recognition software enables hands free use of the applications, lets users to query or command the agent through voice interface.
+This helps users to have access to the agent while performing other tasks and thus enhances value of the system itself.
+JARVIS also have ubiquitous connectivity through Wi-Fi or LAN connection, enabling distributed applications that can leverage other APIs exposed on the web without a need to store them locally.
+Virtual assistants must provide a wide variety of services.
+These include:
+• Providing information such as weather, facts from e.g. Wikipedia etc.
+• Set an alarm or make to-do lists and shopping lists.
+• Remind you of birthdays and meetings.
+• Play music for you from Youtube or other applications.
+• Read daily news headlines.
+• Sending messages on whatsapp.
+• Doing mathematical calculations.
+• Play videos on youtube and downloading youtube videos.
+• Controlling the system like Shutdown, Restart, Volume Up/Down etc